Medina Orthwein LLP

 After graduating from college, Jennifer went swiftly into bartending school, but after a brief and unsuccessful stint waiting tables with the hopes of someday being promoted to bartender, Jennifer set her sights on another career.
 Her goal this year is to keep BALIF members and the public well informed about issues impacting our community, and ensure members know about community events and opportunities through a variety of mediums.

-Jennifer Orthwein has a private legal and psychological consulting practice.
+Jen Orthwein is a founding partner of Medina Orthwein LLP, an employment and civil rights law firm that is 100% queer owned.
+Jen’s practice focusses on transgender prisoner rights, whistleblower cases and employment discrimination matters.
 She received her J.D. from Golden Gate University School of Law and a Ph.D. in Clinical Psychology from Palo Alto University.
 Jennifer was a Law Clerk at the National Center for Lesbian Rights.
 Subsequently, she completed her training and began a career as a psychologist working in the California correctional system.